altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Footsteps walking closer could be heard.

-"You will catch a cold again alright?"
+"You will catch a cold again alright?"<br/>

 "...
-Ah, Altina."
+Ah, Altina."<br/>

-"The tunnel seems to be almost done."
+"The tunnel seems to be almost done."<br/>

 "Eh!?
-How did you find out?"
+How did you find out?"<br/>

 Regis tensed up.